 Gaining inspiration from a great logo

-When working with clients, the very first opportunity I get to gain inspiration and learn the direction of the template design, namely the colours used in the design, comes from the company’s logo.
+When working with clients, the very first opportunity I get to gain inspiration and learn the direction of the eBay design, namely the colours used in the design, comes from the company’s logo.
 A great logo is really all you need to get the ball rolling, and it can really set the tone for the whole listing.
-Getting started with your template design is always the toughest challenge.
+Getting started with your eBay design is always the toughest challenge.
 Once you’re inspired, choose your colours and decide on what exactly you would like to communicate with the design.
 I do this every day and still face the occasional mental block.
 Let me show you how I get the creative juices flowing, starting with just a logo.

 A well designed company logo is a must.
 Regardless of whether you’re a beginner or a seasoned eBayer, make sure that yours really pops.
 It can communicate so much to your buyers and really helps you build a great brand through design.